After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 Whonnock Elementary

-View the after-school programs flyer: Whonnock Elementary Spring 2025
+View the after-school programs flyer: Whonnock Elementary Fall 2025

 Students will participate in fun and engaging activities that will develop their soccer skills at all levels.
 There will be an emphasis on building confidence and teamwork through a variety of soccer drills, games, and fun challenges.